jestir1234/BeatHub/README.md

 ![browse](./screenshots/home.png)

 ## Features and Implementation

+### Design Intentions
+Inspired by the downloadable Spotify app (as opposed to the web version), I designed the app with the intention of replicating a pure single-page experience.
+With the exception of the login and signup routes, there is only one route.
+The central component, which displays the pages of interest, is a single component that re-renders entirely with different DOM Elements depending on the "type" of prop it receives (i.e. Artists, Albums, Playlists, User Profiles, etc).
+Similar to the Spotify downloadable app, as Users navigate to different points of interest, the central component will change while the Audio Player, User Menu, Friends List, and Search Bar, all of which are separate components will remain unchanged unless a change is warranted.
+For example, when User A unfollows another User B while visiting User B's profile page, User B will immediately disappear from User A's friend list on the right side.
+Likewise, play buttons will sync between the central component and the Audio Player.

 ### :guitar: My Music: Playlist and Playlist Song CRUD
 `User`s create `Playlist`s and can search and save `Song`s they discover throughout the application.
 Individual Songs can be played by clicking the Play button next to the track or the Play button beneath the Album/Playlist artwork to hear the playlist or album in its entirety by queuing all of their songs.
 Right clicking any song will bring up a context menu to either add the song to the queu, add the song to a Playlist, or remove the song if the User is currently on the playlist's page.
 Users can view their collection of personal playlists in their profile page, available at the top right.